Catullus’s model boat

 to this unruffled pool, where resting now

 Scholars and readers have long supposed that this charming jeu d’esprit (of which my version in verse is only a slightly loose translation) is about a full-size (boxwood!) yacht that made a real voyage as described, with Catullus on board as its master.
-In the Latin original underneath I mark in bold some telltale words and phrases which, as part of this cheerfully extravagant ecphrasis, draw the reader’s attention to the more likely interpretation which I argue for in greater detail at the end.
+In the Latin original underneath I mark in bold some words and phrases which, as part of this cheerfully extravagant ecphrasis, draw the reader’s attention to the more likely interpretation which I annotate in greater detail at the end.

 Something like this was first argued long ago in a 1983 article by my predecessor as Classics Fellow at Jesus College Oxford, J.G.
 Griffith (building on a suggestion by Lenchantin de Gubernatis published in 1928).
 Then Gordon Williams, in his masterly survey Tradition and Originality in Roman Poetry (1987), argued that the phaselus was depicted on a wall painting.
-I regret that it has taken me several decades to realise that these scholars were on the right lines, though they are rarely cited or followed in this connection.
-I lean towards Griffith’s view because of the epithet buxifer (13 – nothing would have stopped Catullus writing pinifer had he wanted to), but I would go even further and suggest that the phaselus might even be an imaginary model boat…
+It has taken me several decades to realise that these scholars must be on the right lines, though they are rarely cited or followed in this connection.

 Phaselus ille, quem videtis, hospites,